 We require 24 hours notice of a change or cancellation of an appointment.
 If we do not receive notice, you will be charged a fee.

 We do this to ensure that we have time to fill cancelled slots with students who may require our help and resources.

 To change or cancel an appointment, call 0800 698 427 - 0800 MY UHCS

 Counselling enables you to explore issues that are causing you concern and affecting your university studies.
 Together with the counsellor or psychologist, you can clarify goals and develop new skills, insights and strategies to deal with the difficulties that you are currently facing.
 Counselling draws on your existing strengths and knowledge of what works for you, as well as offering a fresh perspective, as appropriate.

 Counselling is confidential.
 The only situation when counsellors may break confidentiality is when your safety or someone else’s safety is seriously at risk.
 If this was the case, it would be discussed with you first.

 All counsellors are required to attend professional supervision.
 During supervision the content of counselling sessions may be discussed, but this is done without revealing your identity.

 Can my parents find out I’m coming to counselling?

 The University Health and Counselling Service is bound by professional ethics which prevent us giving any information about who is attending the counselling service.
 This includes parents.
-If parents do ring us in regard to their son or daughter, we explain that although we appreciate their concern, we are unable to give them any information without your permission.
+If parents do ring us in regard to their child, we explain that although we appreciate their concern, we are unable to give them any information without your permission.

 What happens to my notes?